sdv-dev/GitMetrics/README.md

    the corresponding `settings.yaml` file, or passed via the `PYDRIVE_CREDENTIALS` environment variable.

-# Github Analytics Configuration
+# GitMetrics Configuration

-The Github Analytics script can be configured using a YAML file that indicates which repositories to collect and where to store the collected data, as well as when to execute the collection of data using Github Actions.
+The GitMetrics script can be configured using a YAML file that indicates which repositories to collect and where to store the collected data, as well as when to execute the collection of data using GitHub Actions.

 For more details about how to configure this, check the [CONFIGURATION.md](CONFIGURATION.md) document.